 Any communication sent out to employees should include not only an overview and clearly defined expectations, but also show an employee what’s in it for them.
 You must provide a “why” behind every part of training.
 Your goal is to use marketing tactics to increase utilization of your training program.

 Many organizations spend thousands of dollars per year training employees, only to discover that they’re not applying new concepts.
-Post-training reinforcement is a crucial part of ensuring training is applied on the job.
+Training reinforcement is a crucial part of ensuring training is applied on the job.

 Without being given the opportunity to remember, employees will forget nearly all training in less than a week.

 Training reinforcement is a series of small lessons or learning activities that support a core concept or skill.
 By continuing to teach what was learned at a seminar or from a video, employees will not only remember more, but they will also be more likely to apply it to their everyday work.

 See These Employee Training and Development Best Practices in Action!